Preserving Your Rights and Freedoms

 Is probate required for joint assets?

-If the person who has passed owned any form of joint assets, they will pass on to the surviving co-owner under the right of survivorship.
+If the person who has passed owns any form of joint assets, they will pass on to the surviving co-owner under the right of survivorship.
 In order to transfer the assets into their name, they must present the death certificate.